 Day pass: From S$35 (1 day)

-Founded in 2010, Impact MMA is known for producing several homegrown professional fighters, including Royston Wee, who went on to become Singapore’s first UFC competitor.
+Founded in 2010, Impact MMA is known for producing several homegrown professional fighters, including Royston Wee, who became Singapore’s first UFC competitor.

-But don’t go thinking this gym is only for advanced or experienced athletes.
-Gym founder Bruce Loh believes that like any other sport, MMA is suitable for practitioners of all levels.
+But don’t think this gym is only for advanced or experienced athletes.
+Gym founder Bruce Loh believes that, like any other sport, MMA is suitable for practitioners of all levels.